EdmundBenedict/lordcephei.github.io/pages/inputguide.md

     SYMGRP E

+In the ASA, owing to the [spherical approximation](/docs/code/asaoverview/#generation-of-the-sphere-potential-and-energy-moments-q) to the potential only the point group is required for self-consistency.

-Full-potential programs (e.g. **lmf**{: style="color: blue"}) do not make spherical approximations to the potential and require you to specify the full space group.
-The translation part is appended to the point group (rotation) in one of the following forms: ':(x1,x2,x3)' or alternatively '::(p1,p2,p3)' with the double '::'.
-The first defines the translation in Cartesian coordinates; the second as multiples of plat.
+But in general you must specify the full [space group](/docs/input/rotations/#space-groups).
+The translation part gets appended to rotation part in one of the following forms: &thinsp;**:(x1,x2,x3)**&thinsp; or alternatively &thinsp;<b>::(p1,p2,p3)</b>&thinsp; with the double
+'<b>::</b>'.
+The first defines the translation in Cartesian coordinates; the second as [fractional multiples of lattice vectors](/tutorial/lmf/lmf_tutorial/#lattice-and-basis-vectors).

 These two lines (taken from testing/ctrl.cr3si6) are equivalent specifications:

     SYMGRP   r6z:(0,0,0.4778973) r2(1/2,sqrt(3)/2,0)
     SYMGRP   r6z::(0,0,1/3)      r2(1/2,sqrt(3)/2,0)